 Thank you for your interest in adopting a child with Down syndrome.
 We hope this page will provide you with the tools you need to educate yourself on Down syndrome, and adopting a child with Down syndrome within the United States.

 Step 1 – Watch our webinar.
-Hosted by the National Down Syndrome Congress, this video is a 60 minute crash-course in how to adopt a child with Down syndrome within the US.
+Our video is a 60 minute crash-course in how to adopt a child with Down syndrome within the US.
 It also explains the work of the National Down Syndrome Adoption Network.

 If you cannot afford to pay adoption fees, then you will need to be open to older children in foster care, who desperately need a forever family.
 You can view children in foster care here.
 Please note, you may still have to pay travel expenses when you travel to the child’s state to take placement of the child.
 Some children may require you visit them a few times to help with the transition process.
 Not all states reimburse for travel, and if states do reimburse for travel, they usually cap how much they reimburse to families.